halliwellb/reading-notes/201-notes/class4.md

 ## Misc.

 1. Pair programming can help us uncover bugs more quickly and learn from our peers in a hands-on way that is conducive to many of us.
-This strategy can offer different perspective in real time, and stop us from going down an unneccessary rabbit hole that we later have to carefully dig out of.
-Finally, it can help us become more comfortable with coding in conjuction with another person, which could be very beneficial for job interviews or collaboration at work in this new field.
+This strategy can offer different perspective in real time, and stop us from going down an unnecessary rabbit hole that we later have to carefully dig out of.
+Finally, it can help us become more comfortable with coding in conjunction with another person, which could be very beneficial for job interviews or collaboration at work in this new field.

 [Homepage](https://halliwellb.github.io/reading-notes/)